Natural bobtail: Dogs

 A mutation in a gene called the T-box transcription factor T gene (C189G) accounts for natural bobtails in 21 dog breeds, but not in another 5 breeds, for which the genetic mechanism is yet to be determined.

-One study found 17 of 23 newly studied breeds had the gene, in addition the Pembroke Welsh Corgi identified in previous research.
 This study counted Rottweilers as not as not having the C189G gene, but tested only five Rottweilers, only two of which were short-tailed dogs.
-Another study showed that Rottweilers do carry the gene, and Dobermanns (not tested by the earlier study) do as well.
+The mutation is autosomal dominant and appears to be lethal in the embryonic stage when homozygous.
+Another study showed that Rottweilers do carry the gene, and Dobermanns (not tested by the earlier study) do as well, the linked page provides a list of breeds associated as having the C189G Gene and been known for having Natural Bobtails in the breed.In addition the Pembroke Welsh Corgi identified in previous research.